 Prohibited for shipment by Air

 In summary, all lithium-ion cells and batteries, as well as lithium metal cells and batteries, are prohibited from being shipped by themselves in the cargo hold so cannot be sent as unaccompanied luggage.

 Simply do not!

 Damaged or faulty batteries can potentially be very dangerous and pose an increased chance of causing fires and risking health and safety.
-Under no circumstances, therefore, should you try to ship any type of battery by air freight or sea freight that is known or suspected to be defected.
+Under no circumstances, therefore, should you try to ship any type of battery by air or sea freight that is known or suspected to be defective.

-If your battery tends to overheat, shows signs of bulging, swelling or corrosion / leakage then don’t ship it as they can be very hazardous.
+If your battery tends to overheat or shows signs of bulging, swelling or corrosion/leakage then don’t ship it as they can be very hazardous.

 How to safely pack lithium batteries for transport

 One of the major risks associated with the transport of batteries and battery-powered equipment is short-circuiting of the battery as a result of the battery terminals coming into contact with other batteries, metal objects, or conductive surfaces.